eltimster/arc-medtechai/phd-openings.md

 browse-description: PhD openings within the Centre
 ---

-We are seeking Expressions of Interest from potential PhD students to work on the following projects.
-Please complete the Expression of Interest form at:
+We are seeking Expressions of Interest from potential Graduate Researchers to work on the following PhD projects.
+If interested, please complete the Expression of Interest form at:
 * [PhD Openings - Expressions of Interest](https://goo.gl/forms/C3wBKWtw5Igaumat1)